CloudFeldmannTA/Website/README.md

 Remember, that these examples are just that, examples, they can be reworked to look and do other things!

 All the extras:
-- Responsive layout, mit mind.
-Einer Mediaquery
+- Responsive layout, with min. one media query
 - CSS Animation
-- Interaktive API mit Textbox
+- Interactive API with a textbox
-- Download button für lokale Datei
+- Download button for local files
 - Switch Light/Dark mode
-- Design Canvas Element einbauen
+- Build-in Design Canvas Element
-- Navigationsleiste Seitenübersicht
+- Navigation bar page overview
-- Verlinkte Unterseite, mit Link zurück
+- Linked subpage, with link back